Enterprise Social Media Scheduling and Publishing

 A scheduling-first tool is the calendar.
 Production happens elsewhere, in a content brief, a writer’s doc, an AI tool, or an agency Slack.
 The marketer’s job is the handoff: writing in one tool, editing in another, scheduling in a third.
 The calendar shows what someone uploaded.

-Apaya’s calendar shows what Apaya produced.
-The campaign brief, the AI generation pass, the review queue, the calendar, and the publish step live in one workspace.
+Apaya’s brand calendar shows what Apaya produced for that brand.
+The campaign brief, the AI generation pass, the review queue, the calendar, and the publish step live in the same brand interface.
 The handoff disappears.
-Performance data then rolls into enterprise social media analytics.
+Performance data then rolls into that brand’s enterprise social media analytics.

 Buyers paying for a scheduling tool plus an agency for production are paying for the same outcome in two places.
 Buyers paying for a scheduling tool plus a generic AI tool are doing the integration by hand inside their own marketing team.